 Southern Right Whales close to Hermanus

 Orcas can be seen occasionally during summer from November to March.
-Anyhow, sightings are not predictable, and it can happen to spot them even during winter.
+However, sightings are not predictable, and it already happened that they were spotted during winter.

 Orca in Tarifa, Spain